-Then I added purple cabbage, an artichoke, a couple of eggplants and purple grapes.
+Then I added purple cabbage, an artichoke, a couple of eggplants.
+And, I added purple grapes.

-The bouquet of fall flowers were separated and the stems were trimmed and placed into floral water tubes (available in bulk at hobby stores).
-I added the greenery and I was done.
+Separate the bouquet of fall flowers and trim the stems.
+Place into floral water tubes (available in bulk at hobby stores).
+Add the greenery and you are done.
 Make sure you cover all the foam!

 I love all the purples and greens in this bouquet and can’t wait to re-create it on Thanksgiving Day.